 CMS' Western Australian operations provide gas transportation and associated services only.
 CMS is neither a producer nor an end user of natural gas in this state.
-Therefore, considerations of vertical integration do not apply to the Parmelia Pipeline.

 3.2.3 Commercial History and Future Outlook

 The Parmelia Pipeline pioneered third party gas transport in Western Australia.
 It did this as a pipeline which has been privately owned for its entire operating life.